0ju1c3/ojastapadia/content/about.md

 * Projects: Always exploring new ideas and tackling interesting challenges.
 * Reading: I have a passion for tech books, novels and occasionally philosophy.
-* Neovim & Arch Linux: If I' m not doint the above, I might be lost in the depths of configuring my Arch Linux and Neovim setup.
+* Neovim & Arch Linux: If I' m not doing the above, I might be lost in the depths of configuring my Arch Linux and Neovim setup.

 What I Do Best
 --------------